Lewis Katz School of Medicine: Medical curriculum

 The education of medical students at Temple University School of Medicine includes a foundation in the fundamentals of basic and clinical science.
 The first two years are taught in an integrated approach, closely tying basic science concepts to clinical medicine, professionalism and medical ethics.
 The clinical years are marked by hands-on experience in caring for patients.
 The William Maul Measey Institute for Clinical Simulation and Patient Safety allows students to learn basic clinical skills and teamwork in a safe learning environment throughout the curriculum.

 Year 1

-The major goal of Year 1 is normal structure, function and development.
-The year is divided into six blocks:
+The major goal of Year 1 is understanding normal human structure, function, and development.
+The first year is divided into seven blocks: